Pre-Sales and Public Sales

 - The issuer must independently verify each investor’s is accreditation.

 The rule contains four acceptable methods for verification, such as obtaining the investor’s tax returns, bank or brokerage statements or an accreditation letter from the investor’s accountant.

 Rule 506(c) is the natural choice for an ICO pre-sale.
 It is designed for securities offerings to a small group of wealthy, sophisticated investors, which is typically the targeted investor pool for a pre-sale.
 Rule 506(c) offerings are relatively inexpensive compared to registered offerings, and there is no limit on the amount of money that can be raised under Rule.
 Also, the Rule 506(c) exemption preempts state securities laws, reducing the cost of blue sky compliance.

 Rule 506(c) has some downsides.
 The ICO issuer must take “reasonable steps” to verify that the investors are accredited.
 (Many issuers outsource this process to a service like VerifyInvestor.com.)
 Another downside is that securities tokens sold under the Rule are “restricted securities.”
-This means that they must be held for at least six months before they can be resold into the public markets, and the number of tokens that may be sold into the public markets thereafter is limited in every six-month period to an amount determined by formula.
+This means that they must be held for at least one year before they can be resold into the public markets, and the number of tokens that may be sold into the public markets thereafter is limited in every six-month period to an amount determined by formula.

 Regulation A fell into disuse over the years.
 However, the JOBS Act required the SEC to update and liberalize the Regulation, and in March 2015 the SEC’s amended Regulation went into effect.
 (The new rules are sometimes informally referred to as Regulation A+.)